top of page

 Hi there!

 I'm Serina Wittyngham, a postdoctoral researcher at the Virginia Institute of Marine Science, William & Mary.
 My research asks questions about how environmental changes and human impacts affect ecosystems and shape their resilience over time.
-I address these big questions by first focusing on something small - the plant functional traits (chemical, morphological, and physical characteristics; 'PFTs') of plant foundation species.
-Plants often form entire ecosystems, thus understanding the mechanisms governing their performance provides key insight into larger ecosystem functioning.
-Through the lens of PFTs, I ask questions under three themes:
+I address these big questions by first focusing on something small - the relationship between plants and their consumers.
+By understanding the mechanisms governing these interactions and how they change with human and environmental influence, I can then address larger landscape scale questions.

 In my spare time, I enjoy gardening, hiking, baking, and exploring local breweries with my partner and our dog, Duke.